yonkeenn/LinearRegression/README.md

 At first look, we can said the weights are between [0.5, 1] and the bias between [3, 9]

-- **point 3:** How to measure if our algorithm is the best?
+# **point 3:** How to measure/evaluate if our algorithm is the best?
 How to get the best weigths?

 To measure we need to know the diference about real value and predicted value